reduxjs/redux-toolkit/docs/api/createAsyncThunk.md

 ### `payloadCreator`

 A callback function that should return a promise containing the result of some asynchronous logic.
 It may also return a value synchronously.
-If there is an error, it should either return a rejected promise containing an `Error` instance or a plain value such as a descriptive error message or otherwise a resolved promise with a `RejectWithValue` argument as returned by the `thunkApi.rejectWithValue` function.
+If there is an error, it should either return a rejected promise containing an `Error` instance or a plain value such as a descriptive error message or otherwise a resolved promise with a `RejectWithValue` argument as returned by the `thunkAPI.rejectWithValue` function.

 The `payloadCreator` function can contain whatever logic you need to calculate an appropriate result.
 This could include a standard AJAX data fetch request, multiple AJAX calls with the results combined into a final value, interactions with React Native `AsyncStorage`, and so on.